Description

 Employees

-Product register
+Product registry

 Customers

-Accounts in Visma Severa are connected as customers in Visma Business.
-Only customers with projects in "won" status are transferred from Visma Severa to Visma Business, where as all customers from Visma Business are transferred to Visma Severa.
-With customers, also addresses and contacts are transferred.
-In Visma Business, customer can have only one billing address, so if account has many addresses in Visma Severa, other addresses will become delivery addresses in Visma Business.
+In Visma Business, customer can have only one billing address, so if customer has many addresses in Severa, other addresses will become delivery addresses in Visma Business.
 Important to know is that Visma Business always rules the customer numbering, so before starting the integration, if there are customers in both systems, those should be checked, so that same customers have same numbers in both systems.
 In Visma Business, there is a possibility to prevent certain customers from transferring.
 Existing customers are connected based on their name and number.

 Projects